gvwilson/fiction/santas/index.md

-Heavy boots thumped on carpeted steps as the biggest, beardiest santa Finner had ever seen came downstairs and wrapped his arms around Gran-Granna Tumbly in a number three hug.<span class="sidenote">Both arms, full wrap, strong squeeze for two or three heartbeats depending on how bad things are.</span>
+Heavy boots thumped on carpeted steps as the biggest, beardiest santa Finner had ever seen came downstairs and wrapped his arms around Gran-Granna Tumbly in a number three hug.<span class="note">Both arms, full wrap, strong squeeze for two or three heartbeats depending on how bad things are.</span>
 To Finner's complete surprise the santa started crying.